cschiewek/devise_ldap_authenticatable/README.md

       * cn=example.user@test.com,ou=people,dc=test,dc=com / secret
   3. You should now be able to run the tests in test/rails_app by running: `LDAP_SSL=true rake`

+**_Please Note_**

+In your system LDAP config file (on OSX it's /etc/openldap/ldap.conf) make sure you have the following setting:

+    TLS_REQCERT	never

+This will allow requests to go to the test LDAP server without being signed by a trusted root (it uses a self-signed cert)

 References
 ----------